 You can read the Ministry of Justice report here.

 What will Jefferies do about the new “Modern Slavery Act”?

 We are proud to support the 2016 Modern Slavery Act and as members of NAMM we have always ensured that all our memorials are responsibly sourced.
 Our suppliers work to strict codes of practice ensuring that there is no slavery in our supply chains.
 Please read this article explaining the Act and its implications, which also includes links to the relevant NAMM and supplier statements.

 Is my personal information safe with you?

-We take your privacy very seriously and the Data Protection Act demands that your information is stored securely and responsibly:
+We take your privacy very seriously and the General Data Protection Regulation (GDPR) demands that your information is stored securely and responsibly:

 Your personal details are not given or sold to anyone else and we will only discuss an order with the person that placed it.